CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * Character code (eg ASCII or EBCDIC):
  If the sender and receiver systems match the ** character code ** used, individual sectors or blocks in plain text that can be distributed unrelated on the data carrier can be read using physical reading.
 If the character codes used do not match, the transmitted data will be misinterpreted.
 * Formatting the operating system or file system of media:
- In addition, if the sender and receiver systems have the same operating and file system for data medium exchange, or if the receiver operating system prefers to read formatting of other operating systems (eg not all Unix operating systems can read in NTFS data carriers), then all files can , as they were at the sender, be restored.
+ In addition, if the sender and receiver systems have the same operating and file system when exchanging the data medium, or if the receiver operating system prefers to read the formatting of other operating systems (eg not all Unix operating systems can read in NTFS data carriers), then all files can , as they were at the sender, be restored.
 This is sufficient for information that is not subject to any further formatting as done by most application programs (eg word processors).
 * Application software:
  If application programs were used to create the files to be transferred, it is important to ensure that these programs are identical in terms of their versions, since the file formats may differ.
 The version equality need not exist if the program versions are upwards or downwards compatible.
 * Security software and security parameters: